 In that role, she worked with lawmakers to pass legislation for the health, education, and welfare of the children of Texas, including the Children’s Health Insurance Program, Graduated Driver’s Licensing, and other laws, as well as leading a fight against school vouchers that would have redirected tax dollars to private schools.

 In 2002 Burgess moved to Houston, where she served as president of the North Houston-Greenspoint Chamber of Commerce.
 In that role, she helped win a tax designation favorable to area businesses and gained an intimate knowledge of the needs and concerns of small and large businesses.
 For the past decade, she has served as Chief Financial Officer at The Fastener Connection, a family-owned fastener company in north Harris County.

 Marilyn has been endorsed by 14 area organizations, over 50 Harris County Democratic Precinct Chairs, and many individuals.
-She is the candidate best positioned to win this office back for Democrats in November.

 Outside of work, Burgess, of Timbergrove, enjoys spending time with her daughter Lindsey and two grandchildren, Reagan (10) and Geoffrey (8), who live in Montgomery.

 As a Certified Public Accountant (CPA), Marilyn will bring fiscal responsibility and exceptional organizational skills to the role of Harris County District Clerk, ensuring that citizens get the most out of every tax dollar they put into our court system.
 She understands a well managed court system is essential for the prosperity of Harris County.